Qiuye2024/Qiuye2024.github.io/_pages/cv.md

 Education
 ======
-* Ph.D.
-Candidate in Computer Science, The University of Oklahoma
+* Ph.D. in Computer Science, The University of Oklahoma
   * Aug.
 2019 - May.
-2024 (Expected)
+2024
 * M.E. in Electrical and Computer Engineering, Xidian University
   * Sept.
 2016 - Jul.
 2019
 * B.E. in Electrical and Computer Engineering, Yanshan University